Originally published in June 2016 and updated in August 2019.

 One thing to keep in mind, Coronet Peak is at a fairly low altitude so on warmer days the base can get a bit slushy.
-And if it has been raining in Queenstown, and the temps are not that low, you may want to consider driving to Cardrona, Remarks or Treble Cone instead.
+It can also be subject to thaw/freeze so if it’s warm during the day and freezing at night, be prepared for a hard morning.
+And if it has been raining in Queenstown, and the temps are not that low, you may want to consider driving to higher altitude snow resorts like Cardrona, Remarks or Treble Cone instead.
 Always check the snow report first!

 Check out Coronet Peak's Webcams HERE.

 Have you been to Coronet Peak and want to share some insight?
 Or do you have any questions?
 If so please leave a comment below.
 (Make sure you click on 'subscribe via e-mail' to be notified when we write back).

 Save this on Pinterest!
 Just hover over the image below and click the Pin It Button.

 Mick is a lover of speed runs and hitting every feature on the mountain.
 Ex road bike and motocross racer with plans to dabble in mountain bike racing.
 Spends a lot of time looking at fast cars and bikes.
 Jen’s instagram model and selfie camera holder due to long arms.
 Sometimes an optometrist.